 Did you know?

-February is College Exploration Month!
+February is Career Exploration Month!
 Career Exploration Month is a citywide effort to raise awareness about the importance of supporting students to identify career interests and explore paths needed to pursue those careers.

 Having conversations with your child about their career interests can help your child begin planning for their future.
 The workforce is ever changing.
 In the 1960s, some high school graduates could find jobs without additional education.
 This is not the case for today’s workforce or when your child graduates.
 By 2020, 65% of all jobs will require additional education or training.
 Higher paying positions often require additional training or education, and we want your child to have the most options available.
 Even though there is a large amount of information to read through, there are ways to help your child get on the right career path as early as possible.